USS District of Columbia

-On 25 July 2016, U.S. Navy Secretary Ray Mabus announced that the new submarine would be named USS Columbia; although the Navy already had a USS Columbia (SSN-771), an attack submarine commissioned in 1995 that was expected to retire before the new submarine was commissioned.
-However, because the Navy had recently decided to extend the service life of the submarine, the new submarine's name had to be changed.
+On 25 July 2016, U.S. Navy Secretary Ray Mabus announced that the new submarine would be named USS Columbia.
+The Navy already had a USS Columbia (SSN-771), an attack submarine commissioned in 1995, which was expected to retire before the missile submarine was commissioned.
+But after the Navy decided to prolong the attack sub's service, the new submarine's name was changed to avoid having two active vessels with the same name.
 On 3 June 2022, the Navy announced that the new submarine would be named USS District of Columbia.

-As of 2022, the vessel is under construction at General Dynamics' Electric Boat facility in Quonset Point, Rhode Island.
+In 2021, construction began on District of Columbia at General Dynamics' Electric Boat facility in Quonset Point, Rhode Island.
 A keel laying ceremony was held at the shipyard on 4 June 2022.
+Completion of District of Columbia is scheduled for 2030, followed by her entry into service in 2031.

+USS District of Columbia has been assigned to Submarine Squadron 16.